reab5555/Alzheimer-Prediction/README.md

 ### Notes

-- Ensure the data file `alzheimers_disease_data.csv` is in the correct path as specified in the `data_preprocessing.py` script.
+- Ensure the data file `alzheimers_dataset.csv` is in the correct path as specified in the `data_preprocessing.py` script.
 - Modify the file paths in the scripts if your directory structure is different.

 ### License